 If you have any questions, please contact the NSGEU or your Employee Relations Officer firstname.lastname@example.org

-Dear member, Your bargaining committee is pleased to report that they have reached a tentative agreement with your employer with...
+Dear members of Local 48, We are pleased to report that your Bargaining Committee reached a tentative agreement with your...